wireservice/csvkit/docs/scripts/csvgrep.rst

     optional arguments:
-      -h, --help            show this help message and exit -n, --names           Display column names and indices from the input CSV and exit.
-      -c COLUMNS, --columns COLUMNS
+      -h, --help            show this help message and exit -c COLUMNS, --columns COLUMNS
                             A comma separated list of column indices or names to be searched.